belinwu/metapatterns/tools/Publishing_from_GoogleDoc.md

 # Guide on converting a Google Docs document into an eBook (well-structured PDF and EPUB files)

 While it is convenient to write a book in Google Docs, transforming it into a high-quality eBook is complicated.
-Please find below the steps which you should take to make a pair of PDB and EPUB files from a Google Docs document using free software.
+Please find below the steps which one should take to make a pair of PDB and EPUB files from a Google Docs document using free software.

 ## Why Google Docs